inventables/x-carve-instructions/upgrade/step6/index.md

 <h3> Computer Setup </h3>

-The upgraded belts and stepper motors require a change to the steps/mm setting in the GRBL firmware.
+<p>The upgraded belts and stepper motors require a change to the steps/mm setting in the GRBL firmware.
 We will be making these changes through the Machine Inspector.
+Once the X-Carve is connected, you can power on the X-Controller and connect to your computer.</p>

-Once the X-Carve is connected, you can power on the X-Controller and connect to your computer.
+<iframe width="560" height="315" src="https://www.youtube.com/embed/C0ejl-DHZFI" frameborder="0" allowfullscreen></iframe> -->

-Open up an existing project or a new project in <a href="https://easel.inventables.com" target="_blank">Easel </a>.
+Open up an existing project or a new project in <a href="https://easel.inventables.com" target="_blank">Easel.</a>

 In Easel, click the "Carve" button and unlock without homing.
 Once the X-Carve is unlocked, click on Machine > Advanced > Machine Inspector.